harshvardhaniimi/personal-website/content/blogs/2022-03-10-let-s-say-you-re-copying-a-folder-to-a-folder/index.md

 -   Specify what your metric represents and what it doesn't represent.
 You'll avoid situations where your metric is misused.

 -   Always consider what the company or client thinks about your metrics and their businesses.
-If they don't agree to your formulation, your metric will be just another number.
+If they disagree with your formulation, your metric will be just another number.

--   There is more variability that what a statistical model can capture.
+-   There is more variability than what a statistical model can capture.
 Listen to managers; they've more knowledge about their businesses than you'd ever have.

 [![](https://imgs.xkcd.com/comics/standards.png)](https://xkcd.com/927/)